ContemplativeCoffeeCup/weather-journal-app/README.md

 # Weather-Journal App Project

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project required the creation of an asynchronous web app that used Web API and user data to dynamically update the UI.

 ## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+1. Download Repository
+2. Install Node
+3. Install Express
+4. Install CORS
+5. Install Body-Parser
+6. Run 'node server.js'
+7. Navigate to localhost:8000 in your web browser

-## Extras
+## Notes
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+- My OpenWeatherMap API key allows for up to 60 calls per minute
+- This project was created as part of Udacity's Front End Developer Nanodegree